-Every year more then 250,000 people head to Tenerife the gorgeous capital city of Santa Cruz to celebrate carnival!
+Every year more than 250,000 people head to Tenerife to the gorgeous capital city of Santa Cruz to celebrate carnival!
 The Santa Cruz de Tenerife Carnival claims to be the second most popular carnival in the world after Rio.
-Whilst this may be debatable it was however voted the Carnival Capital of the World beating Rio, Notting Hill and New Orleans!.
+It was however voted the Carnival Capital of the World beating Rio, Notting Hill and New Orleans!

-▷ When is the Santa Cruz de Tenerife 2020?
+▷ Where is the Santa Cruz de Tenerife Carnival?

 ▷ How do they celebrate the Santa Cruz de Tenerife Carnival?

-Tenerife Carnival is unescapable!
+Tenerife Carnival is inescapable!
 Its when the whole city gets wild and lets loose.
-The carnival begins with several competitions like awards for the best murgas (musical troupes) and many other singing and dancing competitions.
+The carnival begins with several competitions like awards for the best Murgas (musical troupes) and many other singing and dancing competitions.
 There is also the crowning of the Carnival Queens.

 After the crowning of the Carnival Queens is when the party begins in Tenerife.
 For two weeks the streets of Tenerife are filled with colour, costumes and joy.
 Tenerife Carnival is jam-packed with numerous parades, shows, concerts, masquerade balls, and non-stop parties.